MarionC749/LIDA-Footfall-Bradford2025/README.md

 ### <ins> 4.
 Data Modelling </ins> 🤖

 This notebook is the continuity of the data cleaning and scraping by modelling the footfall data.
 The model is selected, tuned and fitted using the footfall data between 2019 and 2024.
-The model is then used later on to predict the 2025 footfall, to allow Bradford City of Culture program evaluation.
+The model is then used later on to predict the 2025 footfall, to allow Bradford City of Culture programem impact evaluation.

 The below steps are followed: